 Feathered hairstyles for short hair

-Some products like lacquers or modeling foams can help fix the ripple and give volume to your hair.
-Although it is not convenient to over-use these products, especially if you have thin and weak hair.
+Some products like lacquers or modeling foams can help fix the ripple and give volume.
+Although it is not convenient to over-use these products, especially if you already have thin and weak hair.
 There are several options on the market that offer treatment and protection to your hair while they fix!